Separate Presidential Brigade: History

-To commemorate Ukraine's tenth anniversary of independence, the Kyiv Presidential Honor Guard Battalion was incorporated into the regimental ORBAT as the new 3rd Battalion in 2001.
+To commemorate Ukraine's tenth anniversary of independence, the Kyiv Presidential Honor Guard Battalion was incorporated into the regimental Order of Battle as the new 3rd Battalion in 2001.
 The regiment's name was changed to the Independent Kyiv Regiment of the President of Ukraine by Decree of the President of Ukraine No. 646/2015 in 2015, and it was removed from the Order of the Red Banner.
 On December 15, 2017, President Petro Poroshenko bestowed the honorific "Hetman Bohdan Khmelnytsky" on the regiment and presented its new regimental battle colors in a Presentation of Colours ceremony, giving the regiment its full name of Independent Presidential Regiment "Hetman Bohdan Khmelnytskyi".
 The ceremony took place on the centennial anniversary of the Council of People's Commissars and the People's Secretariat's ultimatum to the government of the Ukrainian People's Republic, which signaled the start of the Soviet war in Ukraine in 1917, and marked the end of the regiment's silver jubilee.

 On Independence Day 2018, a copy of the regimental guidon of the 1st Ukrainian Infantry Regiment "Bohdan Khmelnytsky", 1st Ukrainian Corps (which fought in the Ukrainian War of Independence and was the first ever infantry regiment established in the Ukrainian People's Army at that time) was paraded by the regiment's Honor Guard Battalion, confirming the regiment's inheritance of the lineage and traditions of said regiment.

-To commemorate its 30th anniversary, the regiment was upgraded to a full brigade in 2022.
-As a result, two new battalions were added to the brigade's expanded order of battle, joined by four further battalions in the months following.
-The new raisings have made the brigade one of the largest in the UGF.
+To commemorate its 30th anniversary, the regiment was upgraded once more to a full brigade in 2022.
+As a result, two new battalions were added to the brigade's expanded order of battle, joined by a growing number of further battalions in the months following.
+The new raisings have made the brigade one of the largest in the Ukrainian Ground Forces.